 If you’re not already using a budget, it’s important to create one.
 Tracking your income and expenses can help you visualize where you may be overspending and under saving.
 There are mobile apps you can use to access your budget at your fingertips, including Mint and You Need a Budget.
 By separating your expenses into categories, such as wants, needs, and debt payoff, you can see exactly how much you have to spend on each.
 To begin, use the 50/30/20 budget rule and download a mobile app that works for your needs and goals.

 As you continue to grow your career and earn more money, you should always consider ways to increase your contributions and save for the future.
-If you need more help along the way, read the Slavic401k blog for financial education for today, tomorrow, and the future.
+If you need more help along the way, visit slavicwealth.com to speak with a financial advisor to prepare for today, tomorrow, and the future.